-- g.
+- c.
+Failed to provide proper instructions or guidelines or studies, or data on when and how to feed their products to premature infants in order to decrease the risk of NEC and/or death; and/or - d.
+Failed to insert a warning or instruction that parents needed to be provided an informed choice between the safety of human milk versus the dangers of the Defendants' cow's milk-based product; and/or - e.
+Failed to provide instructions that parents needed to know that the Defendants' products carried a significant risk that its cow's milk- based product could cause their baby to develop NEC and die; and/or - f.
+Carried warnings and instructions that are severely inadequate, vague, confusing, and provide a false sense of security in that they warn and instruct specifically on certain conditions, but do not warn on cow's milk-based product significantly involving the risk of NEC and death or providing any details on how to avoid such harm; and/or - g.
 Failed to have a large and prominent "black box" type warning that their cow's milk-based products are known to significantly increase the risk of NEC and death when compared to Human Milk in premature infants; and/or - h.
 Failed to provide well researched and well-established studies that linked their cow's milk-based products to NEC and death in premature infants; and/or - i.
 Failed to cite to or utilize current up to date medical data on the proper and safe use of their products; and/or - j.
-Failed to otherwise warn physicians and healthcare providers of the extreme risk associated with feeding premature infants cow's milk-based product; and/or - k.
+Failed to otherwise warn physicians and healthcare providers of the extreme risk associated with feeding premature infants cow's milk- based product; and/or - k.
 Failed to provide detailed instructions to NICUs and physicians on when to stop feeding Similac and/or Enfamil; and/or - 1.
 Despite knowing that parents were not being warned of the risk of NEC by their physician, failing to take adequate measures to warn the parents directly; and/or - m.
-As a result of the inadequacy of the warnings and the pervasive marketing suggesting the safety and necessity of their products, Nepoleon Richardson was fed cow's milk-based products which caused him to develop NEC; and/or - n.
-Science and data have established that the only consistent observations made in infants who develop NEC are the presence of: 1) prematurity 2) cow's milk based product, yet Defendants failed to warn of this significant scientific conclusion and instead tries to hide this conclusion; and/or - o.
-Failed to place a prominent warning and instructions that would have prevented the feeding of Similac and/or Enfamil to Nepoleon Richardson; and/or - p.
-Failed to establish a standard for safe use; and/or - q.
-Failed to establish a label or instruction that would correspond to the current science regarding the positive risk-benefit profile; and/or - r.
-Failed to provide statistical evidence of adverse effects regarding the feeding of their products; and/or - s.
-Failed to guide or instruct on when to start, how much to start, how to increase, volume and timing of feeds, when not to feed, and/or when to stop feeding their products to premature infants; and/or - t.
-Failed to provide periodic or yearly safety reports; and/or - u.
-Failed to provide periodic or yearly risk-benefit analysis for use of their products; and/or - v.
-Failed to provide or produce yearly safety update reports; and/or
+As a result of the inadequacy of the warnings and the pervasive marketing suggesting the safety and necessity of their products, K.D. was fed cow's milk-based products which caused him to develop NEC; and/or - 1) Science and data have established that the only consistent observations made in infants who develop NEC are the presence of: 1) prematurity 2) cow's milk-based product, yet Defendants failed to warn of this significant scientific conclusion and instead tries to hide this conclusion; and/or - n.
+Failed to place a prominent warning and instructions that would have prevented the feeding of Similac and/or Enfamil to K.D.; and/or - o.
+Failed to establish a standard for safe use; and/or - p.
+Failed to establish a label or instruction that would correspond to the current science regarding the positive risk-benefit profile; and/or - q.
+Failed to provide statistical evidence of adverse effects regarding the feeding of their products; and/or - r.
+Failed to guide or instruct on when to start, how much to start, how to increase, volume and timing of feeds, when not to feed, and/or when to stop feeding their products to premature infants; and/or - s.
+Failed to provide periodic or yearly safety reports; and/or